-'''

-[ > plot( ax^2, -5..5 );

-'''
+[> plot(ax^2, -5..5);

 We have asked Maple to plot an expression with two variables but we have given Maple only one range.
 Which of the variables should Maple assign the range to?
+Remember, Maple does not know anything about our convention that "x is a variable and a is a constant".
 We have to tell Maple which of the variables the range is to be associated with (and the other variable has to be given a value so that it acts like a constant).
 So when we plot an expression, it makes sense to specify which variable the range is associated with (even if there might only be one variable).
 Now suppose we give Maple the following command.